splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

    * - :strong:`Name`
      - :strong:`Description`
-     - :strong:`Summary (samples)`
+     - :strong:`Examples of summary`

    * - :ref:`static-threshold`

      - Alert when a signal crosses a static threshold
-     - Availability over the last day is below 99.9.
+     - Availability over the last day is lower than 99.9.

    * - :ref:`heartbeat-check`
      - Alert when a signal has stopped reporting for some time